 If there are strategies or systems your child has used successfully with other teachers, share them.
-Maybe providing a daily schedule was helpful.
-Or giving certain cues to let your child know when he’s off-task.
+Maybe a daily schedule was helpful.
+Or maybe you give cues that help your child notice that it’s time to get back on task.
 Explain why the strategies were successful.
 Be sure to mention what hasn’t worked, too.
-For instance, maybe last year’s behavior contract wasn’t helpful.
+For instance, maybe last year’s

-The teacher may suggest strategies that have worked well for other students.
-She might also have ideas on how to adapt techniques to fit your child’s needs or improve strategies that haven’t worked for your child in the past.
+Teachers may suggest strategies that have worked well for other students.
+They might also have ideas on how to adapt techniques to fit your child’s needs or improve strategies that haven’t worked for your child in the past.
 Together, you can come up with a plan for trying informal strategies to help your child in the classroom.

 7. Ask what you can do.